"Mulan" - Disney's Oriental Depiction of Femenism and Girl Power

 Yeah, I'm baffled by your dance.
 What did you expect?

-At least Aladdin and Hercules were comedies that followed two epics, whereas Pocahontas was an too serious epic that followed an previous epic picture.
+At least Aladdin and Hercules were two comedies that followed two epics,

 Despite this, Mulan is praisedfor it'ssuccessful blend of comedy and drama.
 Just as with Hercules, Mulan is filled with adult-in-jokes.
 Though all of the features of the 90`s were made for an universal audience, Mulan was probably Disney's most mature film to date (though this should apply to Hunchback as well, but at least in a different way).
 While Mulan is indeed a solid film for kids, it has quite little juvenile filler (in my opinion).
 Whereas Pocahontas and Hunchback had misplaced comedic elements and Hercules being a comedy with melodrama, Mulan blends both genres effortlessly.
 The depth and savviness is evident on it's smart and solid screenplay.